qwan30/SAG/README_en.md

 - **Event Atomization**
   *Instead of "mechanically chunking" by character/Token length, convert documents into **semantically complete, mutually independent** "Events".*
 - **Natural Language Vector**
-  *Not just encoding entire text segments into vectors, but extracting multi-dimensional attributes for each Event: time, location, person, action, topic, tags…
+  *Not just encoding entire text segments into vectors, but extracting multi-dimensional entities for each Event: time, location, person, action, topic, tags…
-  They form a "**vector composed of natural language attributes**".*
+  They form a "**vector composed of natural language entities**".*

 **Key Insights**:
 - Event is the **atomic knowledge unit**